siddharth201/MyNotes/Swift/Multithreading/Chapter-7_DispatchWorkItem.md

 ---

-# Q. In debounce example u have not returned or is cancelled.
-If this manual we should check it or im wrong.
+# Q. In the debounce example, we didn’t check isCancelled or return early.If cancellation is manual, shouldn’t we always check it?.
 Explain cancel under the hood

 Great catch 👍 — this is **exactly the level of confusion interviewers expect you to resolve clearly**.